 This degree gives you the chance to explore the rich linguistic, social and cultural diversity of the Hispanic world.

 You will achieve a high level of spoken and written Spanish, and develop a strong level of Portuguese from beginner’s level.

-You spend a year abroad, immersed in the culture and societies of the countries that fascinate you.
+You spend a year abroad, working or studying, immersed in the culture and societies of the countries that fascinate you.